dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### MinRadius

-Wether to include objects with a radius of less than x pixels on the screen in the ortho map.
+Whether to include objects with a radius of less than x pixels on the screen in the ortho map.

->Default: 100.0
+>Default: 1.0

 ---

 ### Misc

-Wether to include objects with misc flags when rendering ortho map.
+Whether to include objects with misc flags when rendering ortho map.

->Default: false
+>Default: true

 ---

 ### Statics

-Wether to include objects with "Statics" flag when rendering ortho map.
+Whether to include objects with "Statics" flag when rendering ortho map.

 >Default: true